AIAppliedUK/ScotAccount-TechDocs/src/scotaccount-complete-guide.md

 Moving from development and testing to production involves several important changes that affect both security and operational considerations.
 The production environment implements stricter security controls and requires additional configuration that isn't necessary during development.

 The most significant difference is the IP allowlisting requirement for production deployments.
 Unlike the integration environment where any IP address can connect for testing purposes, production requires that you register all IP addresses that will communicate with ScotAccount's APIs.
-This security measure helps protect against unauthorized access and provides an additional audit trail for all API communications.
+This security measure helps protect against unauthorised access and provides an additional audit trail for all API communications.

 Production endpoints use different URLs from the integration environment, and you'll need to update your configuration accordingly.
 Your redirect URIs must use HTTPS in production (localhost HTTP URIs are not permitted), and your logout URIs must also be publicly accessible HTTPS endpoints.